bombless/getting-started-with-piston/README.md

 ### Installing SDL2 and FreeType on Mac OSX

-If you have [Homebrew](http://brew.sh/ "Homebrew") installed, SDL2 is easy.

-    brew install sdl2

-If you don't have Homebrew installed, don't worry about it.
-You can install the libraries from source below.
+Follow the guide to install SDL2 and FreeType from source below.

 ### Installing SDL2 and FreeType From Source

-If you already installed SDL2 and FreeType using one of the methods above, skip this section.
+If you are running Windows and/or already installed SDL2 and FreeType using one of the methods above, skip this section.

 Download these files and put them somewhere you'll be comfortable working with them: